-Pairwise MRFs are simple to specify which has lead to their wide adoption, but they are also flexible.
-Pairwise MRFs are a general class of graphical models in the sense that they can encode any probability distribution via its junction tree representation [41, 37].
-Specialized classes of MRFs such as the pairwise binary lattice date back to the pioneering work of Ising [84], the so-called Ising model, as well as the multivariate extension, the Potts model.
+Pairwise MRFs are flexible and simple to specify; they are also general in the sense that they can encode any probability distribution via a junction tree representation [42, 38].
+Specialized classes of MRFs, such as the pairwise binary lattice, date back to the pioneering work of Ising [85], the so-called Ising model, as well as the multivariate extension, the Potts model.
 For these reasons we will assume pairwise MRF models in many of the later chapters.